 What are the main drawbacks of Paddy Power?

-The marketing voice is divisive.
-Paddy's commercial identity leans hard on shock value and irreverent advertising, which a meaningful slice of the UK audience finds tiresome rather than funny.
-If that grates, the brand will grate too.
+Marketing voice.
+Paddy leans hard on shock value and irreverent advertising.
+If that grates, the brand will grate.
 It's the complaint we hear most consistently in reader feedback.

 Is Paddy Power a good choice for UK punters?